ChrisPHL/RvSmartControl/README.md

 # RV Smart Control
 RV Smart Control is a LIN-bus based control system for recreational vehicles.
-By now it runs on an Arduino Nano, utilizes an extra *LINBUS Breakout - skpang.co.uk* (http://skpang.co.uk/catalog/linbus-breakout-board-p-1417.html) board and a *CJMCU-111* rotary input device.
+It runs on an ESP32 (NodeMCU-ESP32/ESP32 DEVKITV1), utilizes an extra *LINBUS Breakout - skpang.co.uk* (http://skpang.co.uk/catalog/linbus-breakout-board-p-1417.html) board and a *CJMCU-111* rotary input device.
 (I wrote an Arduino demo which shows the latter one interrupt driven.)
-Furhtermore a *ST7735 Display* is used to show the menu driven control.
-Later on there will be a port to a NodeMCU which runs an Espressif Esp8266 controller that is much faster and got way more flash memory connected.
+Furhtermore an *ILI9341 Display* (320x240 px) is used to show the menu driven control.

 ## Developer information
 ### Software